oop7/Py-to-EXE-Guide/README.md

 ## ℹ️ **Acknowledgments:**

+- Special thanks to CodersLegacy
+- Special thanks to pyinstaller
-- Special thanks to CodersLegacy, which was instrumental in the functionality of this guide.
+- Special thanks to auto-py-to-exe